-The EAO's sustainability assessment considered the project-specific context, including key issues of importance to Indigenous nations and subgroups, and how the sustainability principles were applied.
+The EAO's sustainability assessment considered the project-specific context, including key issues of importance to Indigenous nations and local communities.
 The following are key considerations in determining the extent to which Cariboo Gold would contribute to sustainability:

-- Positive effects to current and future generations from increased economic and employment opportunities would contribute to the well-being of communities, including financial stability, improved skill set and experience in the mining industry; - Positive effects by supporting the cultural, and economic interests of the Lhtako Dené Nation, Williams Lake First Nation, and Xatśūll First Nation; - Positive effects to current and future generations from the implementation of skills training programs, social services programs would contribute to the social well-being of local and regional residents, as well as Indigenous communities; - Adverse effects to current and future generations from airborne constituents emitted during project activities as well as potential contamination of waterways could pose risk to food security and the health and well-being of communities; - Adverse effects to cultural and material connections to land and water for current and future generations could pose risk to the transfer of traditional Indigenous knowledge and the mental health and overall well-being of Indigenous nations; and
+- Positive effects to current and future generations from increased economic and employment opportunities would contribute to the well-being of communities, including financial stability, improved skill set, and experience in the mining industry; - Positive effects through supporting the cultural and economic interests of Lhtako Dené Nation, Xatśūll First Nation, and Williams Lake First Nation; - Positive effects to current and future generations through the implementation of skills training programs and social services programs, contributing to the social well-being of local and regional residents, as well as Indigenous communities;

-• Adverse effects to the biophysical environment that supports ecosystem functioning could occur through contamination and degradation of waterways, loss or alteration of wildlife habitat.
+- Adverse effects to current and future generations from airborne particles emitted during project activities as well as potential contamination of waterways could pose risk to food security and the health and well-being of local communities; - Adverse effects to cultural and material connections to land and water for current and future generations, posing a risk to the transfer of traditional Indigenous knowledge and the mental health and overall well-being of Indigenous nations; - Adverse effects to the biophysical environment that supports ecosystem functioning through contamination and degradation of waterways and loss or alteration of wildlife habitat; and - Positive effects on current and future generations from ODV's business ethics, integrity, hiring practices, and diversity and inclusion policies.

-The EAO considered that the mitigation, monitoring, and management plans incorporated in ODV's project design will reduce potential cumulative and residual negative effects.
-This will potentially reduce the long-term impacts on current and future generations and Indigenous communities.
+The EAO considered that the mitigation, monitoring, and management plans incorporated into ODV's project design and the EAO's proposed conditions would reduce potential cumulative and residual negative effects.
+This would reduce the long-term impacts on current and future generations and Indigenous communities.

-9.3 Analysis and Conclusion
+9.2 Analysis and Conclusion

-Based on the goals and visions identified by Lhtako Dené Nation, Xatśūll First Nation, and Williams Lake First Nation and the surrounding communities and municipalities, Cariboo Gold would improve the economic conditions of the region by creating more employment and training opportunities and generating higher revenue.
+Based on the goals and visions identified by Lhtako Dené Nation, Xatśūll First Nation, Williams Lake First Nation, and the local communities, Cariboo Gold would likely improve the economic conditions of the region by creating more employment and training opportunities and generating higher revenue.